Cai Xukun: 2012–2014: Start of career

 In April 2012, Kun participated in Hunan TV's variety show Up Young! and ended up in the national top 200, which allowed him to enter the stage.
 In August of that year, Kun began his acting career, playing the role of Du Yu Feng's teenage version (portrayed by Lee Joon-hyuk) in Half a Fairytale.
-After that he also played the role of Xixi in Hunan TV's television series "女刑警李春春 (Police Woman Li ChunChun)".
+After that he also played the role of Xixi in Hunan TV's television series 女刑警李春春 (Female Criminal-Police Officer Li ChunChun).
 In 2014, he played the teenage version of Huo Ke (portrayed by He Jiong) in Lock Me Up, Tie Him Down.

 2015–2017: Super Idol (星动亚洲)

 In 2015, Kun returned from the U.S. to participate in South-Korean based reality show Super Idol.
 The show was produced by Anhui TV, in partnership with South-Korean broadcast network MBC.
 During the two seasons of the show, Kun experienced constant pressure and fierce competition from other participants, receiving intensive idol training.
 After a period of about two years on the show, Kun's performance skills saw an unprecedented improvement, earning him a spot in the Top 3.
 Upon the end of Season 2, Kun returned to China, where he debuted as a member of Chinese boy group SWIN under Yihai Entertainment Company.
 As the group had already accumulated a sizable fan base at the time, the debut was highly anticipated by both the members and their fans.
-However, due to Yihai's mismanagement, the group rarely had performance opportunities and public appearances, which resulted in a dwindling fan base and popularity.
+However, the group's performance opportunities and public appearances were limited during its time with Yihai Entertainment, and observers reported a decline in the group's popularity.
 In the beginning of 2017, Kun filed a lawsuit against Yihai Entertainment Company to terminate his contract.